fords/Cantina_assessment/README.md

 ## ASSUMPTION
-When identifier is reached, the program finished running
+When identifier selector is used and valid, the program displays the selector part, finishes running and exits

-When class has same name, first class is used
+When class has the same name, first class is used

 When invalid selector is used, the program exits